-Nothing is forever.
-Not even the effectiveness of your eye cream.
+Nothing lasts forever.
+Not even your effective eye cream.

 The eye is under constant pressure—blinking an average of 28,000 times a day, surrounded by delicate skin that contains less moisture for support compared to other areas of the face.
 Under the eye especially requires extra attention and elevated care.